Account Monitoring Order

-The illicit movement of large quantities of cash across borders, often into countries with strict banking secrecy, poor exchange controls or poor anti-money laundering legislation.
+The illicit movement of large quantities of cash across borders, often into countries without strict banking secrecy, poor exchange controls or poor anti-money laundering legislation.

 Currency Transaction Report (CTR)

-A report that documents a currency transaction that exceeds a certain monetary threshold.
-A CTR can also be filed on multiple currency transactions that occur in one day that add up to or are greater than the required reporting amount.
-In some countries, including the United States, currency transaction reports must be filed with government authorities under specific circumstances.
+A report that documents a physical currency transaction that exceeds a certain monetary threshold.
+A CTR can also be filed on multiple currency transactions that occur in one day exceed the required reporting amount.
+Some countries, including the United States, have requirements addressing when CTRs should be filed with government authorities.

-A bank, financial institution, or other entity that is responsible for managing or administering or safekeeping assets for other persons or institutions.
-Typically, custodians are not active, aggressive managers of the assets in question, but, instead, serve to passively conserve them.
+A bank, financial institution, or other entity that is responsible for managing, administering, or safekeeping assets for other persons or institutions.
+A custodian holds assets to minimize risk of theft or loss, and does not actively trade or handle the assets.

-The act or authority of safeguarding and administration of clients’ investments or assets.
+The act of or authority to safeguard and administer clients’ investments or assets.

 Customer Due Diligence (CDD)

-In terms of money laundering controls, it means implementing adequate policies, practices and procedures that promote high ethical and professional standards for dealing with customers and are designed to prevent banks from being used, intentionally or unintentionally, by criminal elements.
-Customer due diligence includes not only establishing the identity of customers, but also monitoring account activity to identify those transactions that do not conform with the normal or expected transactions for that customer or type of account.
+In terms of money laundering controls, CDD requires policies, practices and procedures that enable a financial institution to predict with relative certainty the types of transactions in which the customer is likely to engage.
+CDD includes not only establishing the identity of customers, but also establishing a baseline of account activity to identify those transactions that do not conform to normal or expected transactions.

 Customer Identification Program (CIP)